Linear Orders in Presburger Arithmetic: Piecewise polynomial functions

 \begin{definition} Let $A\subseteq \ZZ^n$ be a definable set.
-We call a function $F\colon A\ra\NN$ \emph{piecewise polynomial} if there is a decomposition of $A$ into finitely many fundamental lattices $J_1\sqcup\ldots\sqcup J_k$ such that the restriction of $F$ onto each $J_i$ is a polynomial.
-The degree $\degr(f)$ of $F$ is the maximum of the degrees of the restrictions. \end{definition}
+We call a function $F\colon A\ra\ZZ$ \emph{piecewise polynomial} if there is a decomposition of $A$ into finitely many fundamental lattices $J_1\sqcup\ldots\sqcup J_k$ such that the restriction of $F$ onto each $J_i$ is a polynomial function.
+The degree $\degr(f)$ of $F$ is the maximum of degrees of the restrictions. \end{definition}

-Latter we will show that the degree of a piecewise polynomial $F$ does not depend on the decomposition of $A$ into a disjoin union of the fundamental lattices and thus establish correctness of the definition of the degree of a piecewise polynomial function.
+Just after the proof of \sref{Lemma}{growth} we will show that the degree of a piecewise polynomial $F$ does not depend on the decomposition of $A$ into a disjoin union of the fundamental lattices and thus that the degree of a piecewise polynomial function is well-defined.

+First let us note that the reason we are interested in piecewise polynomial functions is primarily the following technical result from \cite{pakhomovzapryagaev2020}, which in turn was based on a theorem of Blakley \cite{blakley}. \begin{lemma}[{\cite[Corollary~5.1]{pakhomovzapryagaev2020}}] For any definable family of finite sets the cardinality function $p\mapsto|A_p|$ is piecewise polynomial with degree $\le n$. \end{lemma}